thortle/AI-media-sorter/README.md

 5. **Batch Processing**: Processes in configurable batches with progress saving
 6. **Update Database**: Saves enhanced JSON with metadata

+**Note:** This phase is entirely optional.
+It adds metadata like `has_dogs: true` for filtering, but is NOT required for search to work.

 ### Phase 3: Text-Based Search
 1. **Query Parsing**: Parses queries for AND/OR logic and proximity requirements
 2. **String Matching**: Uses fuzzy partial matching to avoid false positives
 3. **Proximity Search**: Finds keywords within configurable word distance
 4. **Context Extraction**: Shows surrounding words with smart padding
 5. **Result Display**: Returns photos with highlighted contexts and metadata

+### Phase 4: Facial Recognition (OPTIONAL - Requires DeepFace)
+1. **Load Reference Dataset**: Builds face embeddings from your reference photos
+2. **Face Detection**: Detects faces in photos using RetinaFace detector
+3. **Face Matching**: Compares detected faces against reference using Facenet512
+4. **MPS Acceleration**: Uses Apple Silicon GPU for faster processing
+5. **Update Database**: Adds face recognition metadata to descriptions.json
+6. **Enable "Me" Search**: Search for "me" to find all photos with your face

+**Note:** This phase is entirely optional.
+It enables searching for photos of yourself by typing "me".

 ## Quick Start

 ### Basic Usage